Welcome to Robins class!

 Areas of learning

 The EYFS framework is divided into 7 areas of learning

 Communication and language

 Personal, social and emotional development

 Understanding the world

 Characteristics of learning

-The revised EYFS identified that children relate to things and interact with the environment in different ways; these have been classified as the ‘characteristics of learning’.
+The EYFS identified that children relate to things and interact with the environment in different ways; these have been classified as the ‘characteristics of learning’.
 These characteristics run through all areas of learning.